nats-io/nats-architecture-and-design/adr/ADR-43.md

 ```

 The `AllowMsgTTL` field must not be updatable, `LimitsTTL` may be updated and must have a minimum value of 1 second.
+The `LimitsTTL` setting may not be set on a Mirror Stream.

 When either these settings are set the Stream should require API level `1`.